 Breathing cold air during winter can make asthma symptoms worse.
 Working with your doctor to develop an effective asthma action plan and following it is key to effective treatment.

 If you have asthma, you may find that your symptoms are affected by the seasons.
 When the temperature dips, going outside can make breathing more of a chore.
-Exercising in the cold can bring on symptoms like coughing and wheezing even faster.
+And exercising in the cold can bring on symptoms such as coughing and wheezing even faster.

 Here’s a look at what causes cold-induced asthma and how to prevent attacks during the winter months.

-When you have asthma, your airways, or bronchial tubes, swell up and become inflamed in response to certain triggers.
+When you have asthma, your airways (bronchial tubes) swell up and become inflamed in response to certain triggers.
 Swollen airways are narrower and can’t take in as much air.
 That’s why people with asthma often have trouble catching their breath.

 Winter is an especially hard time for people with asthma.
-A 2014 study from China that was published in PLoS One found hospital admissions for asthma increased during the winter months.
-In cold climates such as Lapland, up to 82 percent of people with asthma experience shortness of breath when they exercise in cold weather.
+A Chinese study from 2014 found that hospital admissions for asthma increased during the winter months.
+And in the cold climate of the north of Finland, up to 82 percent of people with asthma experienced shortness of breath when they exercised in cold weather.

 Make sure your asthma is under control before winter arrives.
-See your doctor to develop an asthma action plan, and then take the medicines your doctor prescribed.
-You may take medicine every day or just when you need it.
+See your doctor to develop an asthma action plan, and then take the medicines your doctor prescribes.
+You may take medicine every day (for long-term control) or just when you need it (for quick relief).

 Long-term controller medicines are drugs you take every day to manage your asthma symptoms.
-They include inhaled corticosteroids, long-acting beta-agonists, and leukotriene modifiers.
+They include:

-Quick-relief medicines are medicines that you only take when you need them, such as before exercising in the cold.
+Quick-relief medicines are drugs that you only take when you need them, such as before exercising in the cold.
 Short-acting bronchodilators and anticholinergics are examples of these drugs.

 Here are a few other tips: